 If a debt collector contacts you, you should first determine whether the debt collector:

 - is acting on behalf of the credit provider you owe the debt to; or

 - has bought your debt from that credit provider, so that you now owe that debt to the debt collector instead.

 If you feel that you are being harassed or unfairly treated by a debt collector, you may be able to make a complaint against the debt collector.
-To assist you to make a complaint to a debt collector, Click Here for our sample letter.
+To assist you in making a complaint to a debt collector, for our sample letter.

 If it has been six years since you have last acknowledged or made a payment towards a debt and there has not been a court judgment against you, the debt may be statute-barred.
 This means that the debt collector may not threaten you with legal action if you do not pay the debt.
+Implying or stating that legal proceedings will be undertaken when the right to pursue the debt has expired, may be coercive and misleading.
 If you believe that a debt you owe may be statute-barred, you may wish to contact our advice line on (08) 9221 7066.

 Julie received a phone call from a debt collector at 7am on Saturday demanding that she pay up an old credit card debt.
 The debt collector has been to her house six times in the past week and threatened to report her to the Department of Communities: Child Protection and Family Support (CPFS) if she did not pay up.